Colorado River: Drainage basin

-As of 2010, approximately 13 million people lived within the Colorado River basin, (Note: American population (9.7 million) calculated from statistics from the U.S. Census Bureau and the State of Colorado.
-The population in Mexico is about 3 million.) while about 40 million people live in areas supplied by Colorado River water.
-Colorado River basin states are among the fastest-growing in the US; the population of Nevada alone increased by about 66 percent between 1990 and 2000 as Arizona grew by some 40 percent.
+In 2010, approximately 13 million people lived within the Colorado River basin, (Note: American population (9.7 million) calculated from statistics from the U.S. Census Bureau and the State of Colorado.
+The population in Mexico is about 3 million.) while about 40 million people lived in areas supplied by Colorado River water.
+Colorado River basin states are among the fastest-growing in the US; the population of Nevada alone increased by about 66 percent between 1990 and 2000, while Arizona grew by some 40 percent.
 Phoenix, Arizona, Las Vegas, Nevada and Mexicali, Baja California are the largest cities by population within the Colorado River Basin.
 Other significant cities include Tucson, Arizona, St. George, Utah and Flagstaff, Arizona.
 Due to the rugged and inhospitable topography through which the river flows, there are only a few major towns along the Colorado River itself, including Grand Junction, Colorado and Yuma, Arizona.